MarlinFirmware/MarlinDocumentation/_development/configuration.md

 #define HOMING_FEEDRATE {50*45, 50*45, 4*45, 0}
 {% endhighlight %}

-These are the homing speed when doing auto home and auto bed leveling.
+These are the values for homing speed when doing auto home and auto bed leveling.

 {% alert warning %}
-Setting these values too high may reduce accuracy and/or skipped steps.
+Setting these values too high may result in reduced accuracy and/or skipped steps.
 {% endalert %}

 ***